 When he arrived at the 18th, he was surrounded by fans who had been serenading him since Saturday night.
 But this time, there was no doubt remaining.
 The engraver had already etched Lowry’s name on the claret jug.

-He pulled iron off the tee and fist pumped his way down the fairway to yet more song.
+He pulled iron off the tee and fist pumped down the fairway to yet more song.
 On his way to the green, he hugged his caddie, removed his cap, threw his hands in the air, and let the Portrush crowd pile in behind him, carrying him home to the sounds of Ole, Ole, Ole.
 Two putts later, it was over.